 A business line of credit will typically carry these costs:

-- Prepayment Penalty: None
+- Prepayment penalty: None

 A business line of credit will carry the following terms:

-- Loan Amount: Up to $100k
+- Loan amount: Up to $100,000

-- Repayment Cycle: Weekly or Monthly
+- Repayment cycle: Weekly or monthly

 Small Business Line of Credit Qualifications

-What’s Missing From a Business Line of Credit
+What Is Missing From a Business Line of Credit

 Where to Find a Small Business Line of Credit

-Business Credit Cards for Home Healthcare Businesses
+Business Credit Cards

 Business Credit Card Costs